A Complete Guide on Getting Rid of Twitch Ads

 What types of ads are on Twitch?

-Twitch ad FAQs
+FAQs

 Bottom line

-5 third-party ways to block ads on Twitch
+5 ways to block ads on Twitch

 You can use ad blockers manually by applying browser-level options and third-party extensions that will block all web browser ads, including those on Twitch.
 You can also use or purchase third-party software for more specific ad blocking.
-Here are four ways you can either manually or with the use of a third-party application to block ads on Twitch successfully.
+Here are five ways to block ads on Twitch, either manually or with a third-party application.

 There is currently no written policy with Twitch regarding using manual or third-party ad blockers.
 However, the platform has stated that ad blockers can potentially demonetize platform content creators.